Kennecott Utah Copper: Sustainability

-Environmental relations
+Environmental impact

 Significant groundwater contamination exists in the aquifer downgradient of the Bingham Canyon mining operations.
 Starting in the late 1980s, the State of Utah Natural Resource Damage Trustee has overseen the investigation of mining-influenced groundwater and the implementation of cleanup actions performed by Kennecott and the Jordan Valley Water Conservancy District to address two groundwater plumes located in southwest Salt Lake County.
 The plumes were caused by historical mining practices in the Kennecott South Zone.
 Approximately 80 sqmi are impacted in the southwest portion of Salt Lake County.
 Because of the remediation efforts, which include more than a $100 million investment in a reverse osmosis facility, Kennecott's South End, (location of the contaminated aquifer) was removed from the United States Environmental Protection Agency (EPA) National Priorities List (NPL).
 This investment represents one of many remediation projects along the Oquirrh Mountains to clean up historic mining sites.
 To date, Kennecott Utah Copper has remediated more than 10000 acre of the total 40000 acre impacted by mining at a cost of more than $450 million.
 KUC has spent more than $350 million on the cleanup of historic mining waste and $100 million on groundwater cleanup.

 Kennecott's copper mine concentrators, power plant and smelter is the leading facility for toxic releases in the state of Utah, according to a 2017 report by the US Environmental Protection Agency.
 The company's combined operations are believed to account for 3.5 percent of Salt Lake Valley's air pollution, according to Utah Department of Air Quality statistics.
 Editorialists continue to criticize Kennecott for the amount of lead the smelter puts into the air each year: 6,250 lb.

 Environmental groups have lauded Rio Tinto’s decision to drop its requested permit for a new rock crushing plant at the copper mine.
 Kennecott originally wanted the crusher to shore up a mine-waste pond.
 Kennecott now says it can keep mining without expanding its tailings impoundment.

 In January 2012, the Utah Department of Health's Environmental Epidemiology Program (EEP) received a report from a concerned citizen stating that berm dust from the mine's tailing evaporation ponds was blowing onto Interstate 80, causing them malaise and sore throat each time they drove through it.
 The EEP recommended further studies to identify and quantify the levels of materials blown from the tailings ponds.